 Velvet, like many other materials, is prone to fading when subjected to prolonged sunlight exposure.
 That's why we recommend placing velvet upholstery in areas that aren't in direct sunlight.
 If that's not possible, you could drape a throw pillow over the affected area to protect it.

 Tying it all Together: The Importance of Frames

 Most chairs on the market today are considered Knock Down (KD) chairs, also known as Ready-to-Assemble (RTA).
 If you've ever bought furniture from a major retailer, such as IKEA, you've owned a KD piece.
 KD furniture typically come in a box with assembly instruction and require customer assembly.

 These chairs have grown in popularity over the years due to their inexpensiveness, mobility, and space-efficiency.
-Since the piece can be disassembled, it can be transported with relative ease, as you no longer need to hire furniture movers or a moving truck to move a bulky piece.
-These pieces are typically built to be more compact as well, with sliding features to reduce space.
+Since the piece can be disassembled, it can be transported with relative ease.
+These pieces are typically built to be more compact with sliding features to reduce space.

 A big drawback of KD chairs is their short lifespan.
 These pieces, especially if they have been assembled and disassembled several times, deteriorate rather quickly.
 In addition to this, they're also primarily built of MDF, which is of much lower quality material when compared to solid wood.

 We opt to use solid wood frames that are pre-assembled.
 This allows for us to implement craftsmanship techniques that increases the chair's lifespan from a few years to several decades.
 This construction technique is showcased in our Charles Classic Welsh Leather Club Chair.
 This difference in processes leads to our Charles Collection of chairs lasting 3-4 times longer than its KD counterparts.